jkraemr/music-movies-api/README.md

 ### Security Specifications
 Implemented middleware/libraries/strategies to meet data security regulations:
 * **Passport** authentication middleware for Node.js (local, jwt)
-* **Node.bcrypt.js** library for password hashing to ensure a secure authentication process for login and registration.
+* **Node.bcrypt.js** library for password hashing to ensure a secure authentication process for login and registration
-* **Express.js validator** middleware for server-side input data validation for all data-receiving endpoints.
+* **Express.js validator** middleware for server-side input data validation for all data-receiving endpoints
 * **CORS** (Cross-Origin Resource Sharing) to extend HTTP requests (currently allowing requests from all origins)
 * **Environment / Config variables** to hide the online database's connection URI